-Terms specific to conduct prohibited by the Sex Discrimination and Sexual Misconduct policy (FSU Policy 2-2 supplemented by 2-2a relating to Title IX specific requirements, also referenced as Title IX Compliance Policy) are defined in Appendix D of 2-2: Definitions and accessible at https://regulations.fsu.edu/policies/office-president
+Terms specific to conduct prohibited by the Sex Discrimination and Sexual Misconduct policy (FSU Policy 2-2 supplemented by 2-2a relating to Title IX specific requirements, also referenced as Title IX Policy) are defined in Appendix D of 2-2: Definitions and accessible at https://regulations.fsu.edu/policies/office-president

 A. Advisor.
-The term "advisor" means any one person chosen by a complainant, student organization representative, or witness to provide guidance throughout the student organization conduct process.
-Individuals are highly encouraged to select an advisor with reasonable availability.
+The term "advisor" means any one person chosen by a complainant, student organization representative, or witness to provide guidance throughout the student organization conduct process and may ask questions of a complainant, respondent or witness during a disciplinary proceeding.
+Individuals are highly encouraged to select and advisor with reasonable availability.
+The advisor, advocate, or legal representative serves at the student's or student organization's own expense and may present at any proceeding, whether formal or informal.
+Such person may directly participate in all aspects of the proceeding, including the presentation of relevant information and questioning of witnesses.